Using digital technology to counter illegal work in the construction sector

 – Skills, etc.

-- Automatic alerts if someone is not correctly authorised and therefore they will also not be able to access the worksite.
+- Automatic alerts if someone is not correctly authorised and therefore they will also not be able to access the worksite, thanks to a flexible access control system.

 - Site foreman/manager can indicate the actions taken (control, site exit, safety training, etc).